cyberguru02/Splunk-Boss-of-the-SOC/README.md

 Ultimately, the actions on objective phase underscores the critical importance of continuous monitoring, rapid response capabilities, and proactive defense strategies in safeguarding organizational assets and maintaining operational resilience against sophisticated cyber threats.

-**What is the name of the file that defaced the imreallynotbatman.com website?**
+**Question 14: What is the name of the file that defaced the imreallynotbatman.com website?**

 To identify this malicious file, we focused on the HTTP traffic, as it likely involved a download via the web.
 Using the stream:http source type and the victim’s IP address (192.168.250.70), we looked for suspicious activity in the src_headers field.
 Using the query: index=botsv1 src=192.168.250.70 sourcetype=suricata dest_ip=23.22.63.114, we can uncover a suspicious filename.
 To look into the file name more in-depth, I went and queried, "index=botsv1 url="/poisonivy-is-coming-for-you-batman.jpeg" dest_ip="192.168.250.70" | table _time src dest_ip http.hostname url" to display relevant field(s) within a table format.
 I was able to confirm that the file is “poisonivy-is-coming-for-you-batman.jpeg".
 With the information provided I am also able to confirm the details about the file of where it came from and sent to.